Pocket worthyStories to fuel your mind

 Screen Shot 2021-08-30 at 3.27.19 PM.png

-Left, mom and dad in their cap and gowns with my grandmother in what would be my first home.
-Right, my folks as prom king and queen.
+Right, mom and dad in their cap and gowns with my grandmother in what would be my first home.
+Left, my folks as prom king and queen.

 The suitcases stayed in basements and attics, untouched for years, sometimes moved from place to place with my other belongings.
 The older I got, the stranger it all seemed.
 The story of my birth, the small-town romance between the homecoming queen and captain of the football team, was like a fairy tale.
 The place I had come from and the place I knew growing up were so at odds that they almost negated each other’s existence.